nmasse-itix/OpenSCAD-Examples/013-PSU-Enclosure/README.md

 ## Remaining work

-The alveolus vents pattern is maybe a bit to thin/fragile.
+The alveolus vents pattern is maybe a bit too thin and fragile.
 If I need to reprint it, I would increase the `vent_margin` in `common.scad` to something like 2 mm and maybe `vent_alveolus_size` to 8 mm.